TanyaDemi/Portfolio-Academic-Project/README_Data Lake Project Social Network Analytics.md

     Automated ETL jobs with Airflow DAGs.
     Implemented partitioned Parquet storage for analytical queries.

-##  This project highlights practical skills in data lake architecture, distributed data processing with Spark, and ETL automation with Airflow.
+###  Result: This project highlights practical skills in data lake architecture, distributed data processing with Spark, and ETL automation with Airflow.